ganeshbaravkargb22/Extractor_Translaor_App/README.md

 <b><p align="justify">
 It takes in any type of document or images written in English and is sent to the service to extract data from it

-Inside Computer Vision Studio under the Optical Character Recognition , the feature Extract Text from Image is used to do the work of getting any complicated written text from the different formates.</p></b>
+Inside Custom/Computer Vision Studio under the Optical Character Recognition , the feature Extract Text from Image is used to do the work of getting any complicated written text from the different formates.</p></b>
 <img src="screenshots/cvex.png"></img><br>

 <h3>Azure AI Translator Service</h3>